jackvfb/south-pole-ozone-hole/README.md

 Reproducible data analysis project by Jackson Vanfleet-Brown (September 2024)

+# Welcome to the repository for my reproducible computational data analysis project, entitled ZZZ

+If you are simply interested in the results of the project, you can head over to my project notebook.

+If you want to use this repo to reproduce the project for yourself, the instructions are below.

 ## Intro

 The NOAA Global Monitoring Laboratory Ozone and Water Vapor research group launches ozonesondes from locations all across the planet for in-situ measurements of stratospheric ozone up to 38+ km in altitude.
 These devices allow them to profile the ozone layer, a vital component of our atmosphere which blocks harmful UV radiation from reaching the surface of the planet.